Sovereign Wealth Enterprise (SWE)

 Frequently Asked Questions

 A: There are a variety of different reasons.
 One is for flexibility.
-A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise has its own rules.
-For instance, many public pension funds are unable to short stocks.
-To get around this they can hire an external manager to manage a portfolio that could have a long-short strategy.
+A sovereign wealth fund could have a strict investment mandate in place; however, the sovereign wealth enterprise may operate with its own rules.
+For instance, many public pension funds in the United States are unable to short stocks.
+To get around this, they can hire an external manager to manage a portfolio that could have a long-short strategy.

 A second reason could be transparency.
-If a sovereign wealth fund has hundreds of sovereign wealth enterprises, it is harder to track their holdings.
-Lastly, is to avoid being lumped into the same category as a sovereign wealth fund and avoid the public spotlight.
+If a sovereign wealth fund has hundreds of sovereign wealth enterprises, it is harder to track their holdings and activities.
+Last, is to avoid being categorized as a sovereign wealth fund and avoid the public spotlight.

 A: We are not certain of the aggregate asset size of sovereign wealth enterprises but they cannot be larger than the total size of sovereign wealth funds since they are merely a component of some sovereign wealth funds.

-A: A SOE can be considered a sovereign wealth enterprise if it is directly under the control of a Sovereign Wealth Fund.
+A: A state-owned enterprise can be considered a sovereign wealth enterprise if it is directly under the control of a sovereign wealth fund.